zsp999/Gap-delta-energy/README.md

 Gap-Δenergy, a new metric of the bond energy state, assisting to predict molecular toxicity

+Python Version: 3.9.13

+Dependencies: Versions of required packages are listed in requirements.txt.

 ### Preprocessing Data
 The preprocess_data directory contains scripts for preprocessing data.